Small Grant Award

 The Foundation’s Small Grant Awards are offered twice annually for amounts of up to £10,000.
 These small awards support the development of maritime archaeology with respect to:

 The Foundation primarily supports Regional Research into maritime archaeology undertaken in the countries where Honor Frost worked.
-Broadly, this is the eastern Mediterranean, with a particular focus on Cyprus, Lebanon and Syria.
-The eastern Mediterranean is defined as the area to the east of a line from Western Turkey to the western border of Egypt, excluding Crete and the Greek islands, but including the Red Sea coast of Egypt.
+Broadly, this is the eastern Mediterranean, specifically Cyprus, Lebanon, Syria and also Egypt including the Red Sea.
 The Foundation gives preference to projects showing strong collaborations with regional partners, particularly those with local training opportunities.

 The Foundation offers support in the following areas/activities relating to developing maritime archaeology and the protection of underwater cultural heritage in the region: